varabyte/kobweb/README.md

 * an open source foundation that the community can extend
 * and much, much more!

-Here's a demo where we create a Web Compose website from scratch with Markdown support and live reloading, in under 10
+Here's a demo where we create a Compose for Web project from scratch with Markdown support and live reloading, in under 10 seconds:
-seconds:

 https://user-images.githubusercontent.com/43705986/135570277-2d67033a-f647-4b04-aac0-88f8992145ef.mp4